dkilcy/saltstack-base/README.md

 systemctl disable iptables.service
 ```

-7. Reboot to implement the change and log back in.
+5. Reboot to implement the change and log back in using MATE.
  ```bash
 [devops@workstation1 ~]$ sudo su -
 Last login: Tue Feb 17 19:56:47 EST 2015 on pts/0